Thennilavu

-Thennilavu is the first film Sridhar produced through his production company Chitralaya; it is also the first South Indian film to be made in Jammu and Kashmir; additional filming took place in Madras (now Chennai) and Kodaikanal.
+Thennilavu is the first film Sridhar produced through his production company Chithralaya; it is also the first South Indian film to be made in Jammu and Kashmir; additional filming took place in Madras (now Chennai) and Kodaikanal.
 Principal photography took about two months to complete.
 A. M. Rajah composed the soundtrack and Kannadasan wrote the lyrics.
 Cinematography was handled by A. Vincent, art direction by Ganga and editing by T. R. Srinivasulu.
 The film was released on 30 September 1961 and became a commercial success.

 Plot

 A man named Raj meets a woman named Shanti in Madras and falls in love with her.
 Shanti does not reciprocate his love and leaves for her home in Bangalore.
 Shanti's father Sokkalingam and his new wife Thangam decide to honeymoon in Kashmir; Shanti also wants to come.
 A friend of Sokkalingam suggests an alliance between Shanti and his nephew Raj, who is now in Madras.
-Raj-2 abandons his wife Lalitha, who he had secretly married, when he learns of this proposed alliance; he leaves for Bangalore but misses the train.
+Raj-2 abandons his wife Lalitha, whom he had secretly married, when he learns of this proposed alliance; he leaves for Bangalore but misses the train.
 Raj-1 arrives in Bangalore, where Sokkalingam mistakes him for his friend's nephew.
 Sokkalingam and Thangam leave for Kashmir with Raj-1 and Shanti, who still dislikes Raj-1 but eventually returns his love.

 Raj-2 reaches Kashmir in search of Sokkalingam.
 Lalitha, fearing the safety of her husband, also reaches Kashmir in search of him.
 Lalitha meets Raj-1 and stays in his house; she also meets Sokkalingam and tells him she is married to "Raj".
 Sokkalingam misinterprets this as Raj-1 and fires him as Shanti's manager.
 Meanwhile, Raj-2 meets Sokkalingam, explains everything and replaces Raj-1 as Shanti's manager, despite Shanti's dislike for him.
 Shanti later learns Lalitha is Raj-2's wife and reconciles with Raj-1 while Sokkalingam and Thangam are still unaware.